 When we’re talking specifically about the type of person who wants what they can’t have, we’re dealing with a person who’s completely disconnected from their emotions.
 Well, maybe not 100% completely, but they’re pretty far up there.
 Many times, people start dating someone, and possibly for a while, but the emotionally unavailable person finds things wrong with the person or the situation, and why it’s not right for them.
 They may put the blame on the other person, saying that they have certain issues that they simply can’t deal with, or find reasons that they’re not a good match (which to you, never really seem like very logical reasons), or they might even put the blame on themselves.
 Sometimes, when an emotionally unavailable person tells you, “it’s not you, it’s me,” they’re not referring to the Seinfeld episode that we all know and love.
 They’re more so referring to the fact that they realize that they’re unable to let themselves love you.
 As well, they’re also aware that they’re incapable of opening their heart up to you and letting you in.
 They can’t commit to you, and either realize that they have a problem, or are in complete denial of it.

 When a person is emotionally unavailable, they’re not “out to get you!”
 An emotionally unavailable person not only causes damage, hurt, and anger to the people that they date or get into relationships with, but they cause the most pain to themselves.
 You see, an EUP is constantly in battle and fighting with themselves and their emotions.
-They fight with themselves, because they want things, desire things, are sometimes able to attain the things that they want, but they won’t let themselves, because they’re afraid to get close to anyone.
+They fight with themselves because they want things, desire things, are sometimes able to attain the things that they want, but they won’t let themselves, because they’re afraid to get close to anyone.
 An EUP is afraid to get close for the reasons I listed above.
 There’s usually a tremendous amount of hot and cold and back and forth with someone who’s emotionally unavailable.
 Having said that, it’s never a safe bet, nor a good idea to date or get into a relationship with an emotionally unavailable person.

-One very common thing that emotionally unavailable people do is let the person that they’re dating go for this and that reason.
+One very common thing that emotionally unavailable people do is let the person who they’re dating go for this and that reason.
 They don’t usually have logical reasons for letting them go, but they could.
 And if they don’t have very logical reasons, they might just start throwing out reasons that they think will make sense to you (especially, if you’re dating a smart or intellectual type of emotionally unavailable person).
 Once the EUP lets someone they’ve dated go, and after having set them free, they might hear of, or notice that the very person that they’d dated has moved on, and found someone else.
-This does wonders for the emotionally unavailable person!
+This does wonder for the emotionally unavailable person!
 Suddenly, that very same person that they’d turned down and set free becomes more appealing to them, seeing them with someone else.
-This is an example of when an EUP wants what’s unavailable to them, because it’s unavailable.
+This is an example of when an EUP wants what’s unavailable to them because it’s unavailable.

-When a person can’t connect to their emotions, they’re usually unable to fall in love with you, or at least, they’re unable to have that love be real, and genuine.
+When a person can’t connect to their emotions, they’re usually unable to fall in love with you, or at least, they’re unable to have that love be real and genuine.
 The reason that an emotionally unavailable person doesn’t “truly” love the person that’s suddenly unavailable to them, is because an EUP usually tends to want what they can’t have.
 As well, once they have it, they likely won’t want it anymore, unless they’ve truly worked on being more of an emotionally available person.
 An emotionally unavailable person likes the chase more than anyone else, which adds to them liking the game of playing “hard to get.”
 The only way to obtain the love of an EUP, is by playing hard to get, but that doesn’t mean that there won’t be problems down the line.
 And in the long run, if you do end up with them, it will be very likely that problems could arise.

 Unless an emotionally unavailable person works on themselves, recognizes that they have a problem, and learns to completely open up their heart to others, they will never find true happiness in love or in life.
 Being emotionally unavailable isn’t something permanent, and can be worked on.
 Having said that, no one should be dating or let themselves get attached to someone who they can already tell is emotionally unavailable.
 An EUP can heal, have an open heart, and love someone, just like anyone else.
 But first, they must recognize that they have a problem, understand that they’re not ready to date or get into a new relationship, and know the consequences that it could bring to others and to themselves when they date and so on, before being ready.

 Sometimes it takes more than just “time” to heal, for a person who’s emotionally unavailable into becoming emotionally available.
-Sometimes it takes reading a lot of self help books, going to therapy, confiding in someone who’s more of the wise or inspirational type of being, perhaps a Rabbi, a Priest, a family member or a really good friend who you trust.
+Sometimes it takes reading a lot of self-help books, going to therapy, confiding in someone who’s more of the wise or inspirational type of being, perhaps a Rabbi, a Priest, a family member, or a really good friend who you trust.
 Either way, whomever the EUP decides to confide in, if at all, it’s going to take a lot of work, time, effort, and knowledge before being able to fall in love again.
 The only thing that will be holding them back if they don’t change, is themselves.